fleetdm/fleet/docs/infrastructure/fleet-on-ubuntu.md

 $ sudo apt-get install mysql-server -y
 ```

 When asked for MySQL's root password, enter `toor` for the sake of this tutorial if you are having trouble thinking of a better password for the MySQL root user.
+If you decide to set your own password, be mindful that you will need to substitute it every time `toor` is used in this document.

 After installing `mysql-server`, the `mysqld` server should be running.
 You can verify this by running the following: